Active-CSS/active-css/README.md

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?

-Just that alone would be a major game-changer for web development.
+Just that alone would be a major game-changer for simplifying web development.
 That was version 1 of Active CSS released at the start of 2020.

 The language is in continual development, but work tends to stay offline until in a stable condition to be put on the latest branch.
 Then it gets tested on a wider scale until it seems stable enough for release.
 It's cross-browser, so will work on all modern browsers back to ES6.